tylerstennett/CollegeScheduler/README.md

 > [!Important]
 > There is no password recovery or password reset options available.
 When a username is assigned to a password, it must be accessed through that password.

+A demo of the application is available on [Youtube](https://www.youtube.com/watch?v=H2qFutJAriQ), using the Google Pixel 3a emulator.